cloudflare/foundations/README.md

     </a>
 </p>

-Foundations is a foundational Rust library, designed to help scale programs for distributed, production-grade systems.
+Foundations is a modular Rust library, designed to help scale programs for distributed, production-grade systems.
 It enables engineers to concentrate on the core business logic of their services, rather than the intricacies of production operation setups.